Rashkerry-newversion/Docker-Portfolio-/README.md

 ### 6. Push to Docker Hub (Optional)

 - To push to Doker Hub.
 Run the following command
-- The first command would tag your container for easier reference
-- The second would push your container to docker hub

 ```bash
 docker tag <tag-reference> yourdockerhubusername/<container_name>:latest
 docker push yourdockerhubusername/<container_name>:latest
 ```
+- The first command would tag your container for easier reference
+- The second would push your container to docker hub

 ![Step 6.0 – Tagging and pushing to Docker Hub](images/image-8.png)

+- View in Docker Hub

 ![Step 6.1 – Docker Hub Push Success](images/image-9.png)

 ---

-## 🧼 Clean Up
+## 7. Clean Up

 - To Stop And delete running conatainer run the following commands